Doris-Mwito5/Health_Hub/README.md

 # Sexual Health Hub Documentation

 ## Design Decisions
-The Sexual Health Hub is designed as a Django web application to provide accessible sexual and reproductive health education, consultation, and product information to users.
-The use of Django allows for robust backend development, while Bootstrap is used for responsive frontend design.
+The Sexual Health Hub a Django web application to provide accessible sexual and reproductive health education, consultation, and product information to users.
+The use of Django allows for robust backend development, while Bootstrap and CSS is used for responsive frontend design.

 ## Technologies Used
 - Django 3.2